jonathanhogg/flitter/README.md

 ## OpenGL Shaders

-The `!shader` node allows insertion of an OpenGL shader into the scene graph.
-This takes a `fragment` GLSL text code attribute (also an optional `vertex` code attribute, but I've never tested this) and a `size` for the framebuffer.
-Any children of this node will be bound to `sampler2D` uniforms called `texture0`, `texture1`, etc. The special `uniform sampler2D last` (if present) will be bound to the previous contents of the shader's output framebuffer – this allows for feedback loops.
-The fragment shader executes over the framebuffer rectangle with `in vec2 coord` being the standardised rectangle coordinate [0..1] (multiply by `size` to get pixel coordinates) and `out vec4 color` being the color to write to the framebuffer.
+The `!shader` node allows insertion of an OpenGL shader into the window render graph.
+This takes a `fragment` GLSL text code attribute (also an optional `vertex` text code attribute, but I've never used this) and a `size` for the framebuffer.
+The entire framebuffer is passed to the vertex shader as a pair of triangles.
+The default vertex shader passes through [0..1] standardised UV coordinates to the fragment shader as an `out vec2 coord`.
+The fragment shader should have a matching `in vec2 coord` declaration and an `out vec4 color` declaration for the color to write to the framebuffer.
 All textures are RGBA with pre-multiplied alpha.
+The following standard uniforms may be declared and will be set to the appropriate values for you:

+- `uniform vec2 size` - is the pixel-size of the framebuffer, multiply `coord` by this to get actual framebuffer coordinates
+- `uniform float beat` - the current beat
+- `uniform float delta` - the difference between the current beat and the last iteration of the evaluation/render loop
+- `uniform sampler2D texture0` - will be bound to a texture representing the
+output of the first child node of the shader; a shader may have multiple child nodes and further nodes will be bound to `texture1`, etc.
+- `uniform sampler2D last` - declaring this will cause the shader renderer to save the output of the last iteration as a texture that may be used as an input to the current iteration - this is great for implementing feedback-style effects

-All of the standard language globals will be bound to `float` uniforms of the same name.
-Any other uniforms will be bound to the value of `!shader` attributes with the same name. `float`, `vec2`, `vec3` and `vec4` uniforms expect 1-, 2- , 3- and 4-vector values respectively.
+Additional uniforms may be declared and will take values from matching attributes of the `!shader` node. `float`, `vec2`, `vec3` and `vec4` uniforms expect 1-, 2- , 3- and 4-vector values respectively.
 Arrays of these types will expect a vector with an appropriate multiple of those sizes.
-GLSL default values for the uniforms can be given in the code and will be used if the attribute value is not specified (or is invalid).
+GLSL default values for the uniforms can be given in the code and will be used if the attribute value is not specified (or is an invalid type or size).
+This makes it easy to parameterize a shader and manipulate its output on-the-fly.

 Generally one would use the built-in `read()` function to load text from a file for the code attribute, a la: